SKT799/XRAG-Explainable-RAG-Llama8B/README.md

 ## So what is this?

 Plenty of RAG demos can answer a question.
-Far fewer can tell you whether they just made the answer up.
+Far fewer can tell you whether they just made the answer up i.e. they lack explainability.

-That gap is the whole reason X-RAG exists.
+That gap is the whole reason I created X-RAG.
 Ask it something like *"who won the 2022 World Cup and who scored the most goals?"* and it won't just hand back a tidy paragraph.
 Every sentence gets checked, on its own, against the actual page it cites.
 The "Argentina won" claim comes back green with a trust score of 0.99 — source [8] (Wikipedia) genuinely backs it.
 The top-scorer line, cited to [7], flags red at 0.26 — the attribution model wasn't convinced that page actually supports it.
 You see both.
 No squinting at a wall of links trying to guess which half to trust.

 And when it can't find anything solid?
 It rewrites the question, searches again, and takes another swing.
 Still nothing after a few tries — it just says *"I don't know based on the sources."* Which, honestly, is the one move most chatbots will not make.

-No OpenAI key.
-No Anthropic key.
+The beauty of this project is: No OpenAI key needed.
+No Anthropic key needed.
 Nothing behind a paywall.
 Clone it, open the Colab notebook, run the cells top to bottom.

 ---